dgraph-io/dgraph/wiki/content/deploy/index.md

 ## More about Dgraph Zero

 Dgraph Zero controls the Dgraph cluster.
-It automatically moves data between different dgraph instances based on the size of the data served by each instance.
+It automatically moves data between different Dgraph server instances based on the size of the data served by each server instance.

 It is mandatory to run atleast one `dgraph zero` node before running any `dgraph server`.
 Options present for `dgraph zero` can be seen by running `dgraph zero --help`.

 * Zero stores information about the cluster.
 * `--replicas` is the option that controls the replication factor. (i.e. number of replicas per data shard, including the original shard)
 * Whenever a new machine is brought up it is assigned a group based on replication factor.
-If replication factor is 1 then each node will serve different group.
+If replication factor is 1 then each server node will serve different group.
 If replication factor is 2 and you launch 4 machines then first two machines would server group 1 and next two machines would server group 2.
 * Zero also monitors the space occupied by predicates in each group and moves them around to rebalance the cluster.

 Like Dgraph, Zero also exposes HTTP on 8080 (+ any `--port_offset`).
 You can query it